VitaliN86/java_project/README.md

 	date date,
 	status int
 );``
 Project has a commandline-based interface.
+One should pass one argument to the program: check date in the format yyyy-MM-dd.
+For example,
+``java_incubator 2019-01-09``